-- Provide a challenging, interesting, active and knowledge rich curriculum - Create a safe, organised and pleasant environment with space for group and independent work - Verbal praise and non-verbal communication such as smiling, thumbs up are encouraged to let pupils know that their positive behaviour has been recognised. - Use rewards clearly and consistently-recognising pupils individuality and needs - Give attention to success (not just mis-behaviour), we need to ensure that all children experience success. - Allow children, whenever possible, to take responsibility for themselves in their behaviour.
-Example strategies include providing choice wherever possible, tactical ignoring and allowing pupils time to solve problems themselves. - Give children strategies to resolve their own conflict, see that children carry them out and reach a successful conclusion. - Encourage children to be assertive, to express their feeling and to resolve conflict without resorting to violence, swearing or abuse. - Year 6 have a buddy in the early years- to encourage responsibility and show goo examples.
+- Provide a challenging, interesting, active and knowledge rich curriculum - Create a safe, organised and pleasant environment with space for group and independent work - Verbal praise and non-verbal communication such as smiling, thumbs up are encouraged to let all pupils know that their appropriate behaviour has been recognised. - Use rewards clearly and consistently- recognising pupils' individuality and needs - Give attention to success (not just mis-behaviour), we need to ensure that all children experience success. - Allow children, whenever possible, to take responsibility for themselves in their behaviour.
+Example strategies include providing choice wherever possible, tactical ignoring and allowing pupils time to solve problems themselves. - Give children strategies to resolve their own conflict, see that children carry them out and reach a successful conclusion. - Encourage children to be assertive, to express their feeling and to resolve conflict without resorting to violence, swearing or abuse.

-- White ribbons are given out in Celebration Assembly for pupils who have demonstrated the School Values, records are kept of who and why and shared on the newsletter. - Gold Stars are given out for pupils who have gone above expectations in their work/ attitude.
+- Year 6 have a buddy in the early years- to encourage responsibility and show good examples. - White ribbons are given out in Celebration Assembly for pupils who have demonstrated the school values, records are kept of who and why and shared on the newsletter. - School Ambassadors are trained in Year 6 to support pupils throughout the school in their emotional well-being. - Silver Token - Gold Stars are given out for pupils who have gone above expectations in their work/ attitude.
 These pupils have a 'hot chocolate treat'.

-Attendance 100% attendance at the end of the year = £5 book voucher.
+Attendance 100% attendance at the end of the year = f,5 book voucher.
 100% attendance in a term= '100% attendance' gift.

-LUNCHTIMES stickers will be given out by MSA's for positive behaviour.
+LUNCHTIMES stickers and rewards will be given out by MSA's for positive behaviour.